A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

-\paragraph{Structural Causal Models} We will represent the data generating process (DGP) underlying a prediction problem using a graph, $\mathcal{G}$, which consists of a set of vertices $\mathbf{O}$ corresponding to observed variables and sets of directed and bidirected edges such that there are no directed cycles.
-Directed edges indicate direct causal effects while bidirected edges indicate the presence of an unobserved confounder (common cause) of the two variables.
+We represent the data generating process (DGP) underlying a prediction problem using acyclic directed mixed graphs (ADMGs), $\mathcal{G}$, which consists of a set of vertices $\mathbf{O}$ corresponding to observed variables and sets of directed and bidirected edges such that there are no directed cycles.
+Directed edges indicate direct causal relations while bidirected edges indicate the presence of an unobserved confounder (common cause) of the two variables.
+ADMGs are able to represent directed acyclic graph (DAG) models that contain latent variables.
+However, the latent variables do not need to be known.
+For example, if an ADMG has an edge $X \leftrightarrow Y$, then this means that there is some, possibly unknown, mechanism by which $X$ and $Y$ are confounded (i.e., there exists some unobserved variable $U$ such that $X \leftarrow U \rightarrow Y$, but the variable $U$ may be unknown).
+Thus, using ADMGs, a modeler can reason about the effects of unobserved confounding even if the mechanism or the confounder itself is unknown.

+The graph $\mathcal{G}$ defines a Structural Causal Model (SCM) \citep{pearl2009causality} in which each variable $V_i\in\mathbf{O}$ is generated as a function of its parents and a variable-specific exogenous noise variable $U_i$: $V_i = f_i(pa(V_i), U_i)$.
 The prediction problem associated with the graph consists of a target output variable $Y$ and the remaining observed variables as input features.

-The graph $\mathcal{G}$ defines a Structural Causal Model (SCM) \citep{pearl2009causality} in which each variable $V_i\in\mathbf{O}$ is generated as a function of its parents and its variable-specific exogenous noise variable $U_i$: $V_i = f_i(pa(V_i), U_i)$.
-For our performance analysis we will consider linear Gaussian SCMs which can be expressed as a set of equations $\mathbf{O} = \Lambda \mathbf{O} + \mathbf{U}$. $\Lambda$ can be arranged as a lower triangular matrix of structural coefficients associated with directed edges in $\mathcal{G}$ and $\mathbf{U}$ are the multivariate Gaussian distributed exogenous variables with covariance matrix $\mathcal{E}$.
-Nonzero off-diagonal elements of $\mathcal{E}$ correspond to bidirected edges in $\mathcal{G}$.
-The covariance matrix of linear Gaussian SCMs decomposes as $\Sigma=(I - \Lambda)^{-\intercal} \mathcal{E} (I - \Lambda)^{-1}$, a property we will exploit in our analysis of performance.
-We will further assume that all variables are mean 0.
+As an example, consider the DAG in Fig \ref{fig:pneumonia}a.
+This DAG corresponds to a simple version of the pneumonia example in \cite{zech2018variable}.
+The goal is to diagnose pneumonia $Y$ from chest x-rays $Z$ and stylistic features (i.e., orientation and coloring) of the image $X$.
+The latent variable $W$ represents the hospital department the patient visited.
+The corresponding ADMG is shown in Fig \ref{fig:pneumonia}b.
+The unobserved confounder, $W$, has been replaced by a bidrected edge.